SonyaMoisset/Pluralsight_Training/README.md

 ## CSS/CSS3
 - CSS Positioning by Susan Simkins
 - Creating Elegant Navigation Using CSS3 Transitions by Susan Simkins

+## Bootstrap
+- Responsive Websites With Bootstrap 3 by Mark Zamoyta

 ## JavaScript
 - Basics of Programming with JavaScript by Kyle Simpson